paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (3) shall be responsible only to (including with respect to performance appraisals), and report directly and exclusively to, the head of such agency or to the deputy of such head, except that the Director for the Office of the Secretary of Defense shall be responsible only to (including with respect to performance appraisals), and report directly and exclusively to, such Secretary or the Secretary’s designee;

-(4) shall be responsible for the implementation and execution of the functions and duties under this section and [section 637 of this title](./chapter-14a-aid-to-small-business.md#section-637) which relate to such agency;
+(4) shall be responsible for the implementation and execution of the functions and duties under sections 637, 644, 657a, 657f, and 657q of this title which relate to such agency;

 (5) shall identify proposed solicitations that involve significant bundling of contract requirements, and work with the agency acquisition officials and the Administration to revise the procurement strategies for such proposed solicitations where appropriate to increase the probability of participation by small businesses as prime contractors, or to facilitate small business participation as subcontractors and suppliers, if a solicitation for a bundled contract is to be issued;

-(6) shall assist small business concerns to obtain payments, required late payment interest penalties, or information regarding payments due to such concerns from an executive agency or a contractor, in conformity with chapter 39 of title 31 or any other protection for contractors or subcontractors (including suppliers) that is included in the Federal Acquisition Regulation or any individual agency supplement to such Government-wide regulation, 44 So in original.
+(6) shall assist small business concerns to obtain payments, required late payment interest penalties, or information regarding payments due to such concerns from an executive agency or a contractor, in conformity with chapter 39 of title 31 or any other protection for contractors or subcontractors (including suppliers) that is included in the Federal Acquisition Regulation or any individual agency supplement to such Government-wide regulation, 55 So in original.
 The comma probably should be a semicolon.

-(7) shall have supervisory authority over personnel of such agency to the extent that the functions and duties of such personnel relate to functions and duties under this section and [section 637 of this title](./chapter-14a-aid-to-small-business.md#section-637);
+(7) shall have supervisory authority over personnel of such agency to the extent that the functions and duties of such personnel relate to functions and duties under sections 637, 644, 657a, 657f, and 657q of this title;

 (8) shall assign a small business technical adviser to each office to which the Administration has assigned a procurement center representative—

   (A) who shall be a full-time employee of the procuring activity and shall be well qualified, technically trained and familiar with the supplies or services purchased at the activity; and

-  (B) whose principal duty shall be to assist the Administration procurement center representative in his duties and functions relating to this section and [section 637 of this title](./chapter-14a-aid-to-small-business.md#section-637),4
+  (B) whose principal duty shall be to assist the Administration procurement center representative in his duties and functions relating to sections 637, 644, 657a, 657f, and 657q of this title,5

 (9) shall cooperate, and consult on a regular basis, with the Administration with respect to carrying out the functions and duties described in paragraph (4) of this subsection;

-(10) shall make recommendations to contracting officers as to whether a particular contract requirement should be awarded pursuant to subsection (a), [section 637(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section637/a&num=0&edition=prelim), or [section 2323 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2323&num=0&edition=prelim), which shall be made with due regard to the requirements of subsection (m), and the failure of the contracting officer to accept any such recommendations shall be documented and included within the appropriate contract file;
+(10) shall make recommendations to contracting officers as to whether a particular contract requirement should be awarded pursuant to subsection (a), section 637, 644, 657a, or 657f of this title, or [section 2323 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2323&num=0&edition=prelim), which shall be made with due regard to the requirements of subsection (m), and the failure of the contracting officer to accept any such recommendations shall be documented and included within the appropriate contract file;

 (11) shall review and advise such agency on any decision to convert an activity performed by a small business concern to an activity performed by a Federal employee;